hashicorp/terraform-provider-aws/website/docs/d/codestarconnections_connection.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `connection_status` - The CodeStar Connection status.
+* `connection_status` - CodeStar Connection status.
 Possible values are `PENDING`, `AVAILABLE` and `ERROR`.
-* `id` - The CodeStar Connection ARN.
+* `id` - CodeStar Connection ARN.
-* `host_arn` - The ARN of the host associated with the connection.
+* `host_arn` - ARN of the host associated with the connection.
-* `name` - The name of the CodeStar Connection.
+* `name` - Name of the CodeStar Connection.
 The name is unique in the calling AWS account.
-* `provider_type` - The name of the external provider where your third-party code repository is configured.
+* `provider_type` - Name of the external provider where your third-party code repository is configured.
 Possible values are `Bitbucket` and `GitHub`.
 For connections to a GitHub Enterprise Server instance, you must create an [aws_codestarconnections_host](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/codestarconnections_host) resource and use `host_arn` instead.
 * `tags` - Map of key-value resource tags to associate with the resource.